 We wrote a guide on how to transfer money to Croatia from abroad which you may find useful when shopping in Croatia.
 It is available here.

 To be abundantly clear, you present and stamp the documents only at the last stop when exiting the EU, regardless of where you made your purchases.

 So, if you bought a cravat in Croatia, a pair of leather boots in Italy and a vest in Slovenia, but your departure from the EU is in France, get your documents stamped at the airport in Paris.
 Also, please note that if there are different currencies (euros, lei, forint), you are obligated to pay the conversion fee.

 At your point of departure, find the local Customs Office, they are usually positioned before airport security.
 In train stations, ports or border crossings, finding the customs desk may take a while, but it’s necessary if you want to get a VAT refund.

 The purchases must be unused, accessible and in the original packaging.

 At the Customs Office, an export officer will, first of all, stamp your documents.
-You present the purchased item as proof.
+You must show them an invoice and a PDV-P form.
+You present the purchased item as a proof.

-If you made a purchase in a store that works with Global Blue or Premier Tax Free, they take care of this entire process for you.
+If you made a purchase in a store that works with Global Blue or Planet, they take care of this entire process for you.
 Find their offices at the airport.
 These services charge a fee, usually a set percentage of your refund (about 4 percent), but save you further hassle and delay.